-1. GeneralI've never practiced criminal law, just a few private prosecutions when I was younger.
-So this is only a piecemeal study of interesting bits of criminal law as they are of general interest, or bear on private prosecutions as they offer another remedy to private disputes.
+CriminalI've never practiced criminal law, just a few private prosecutions when I was younger.
+So this is only a piecemeal study of bits of criminal law as I find them interesting.

 In R v Tatton (SCC, 2015) the Supreme Court of Canada embarked on one of those general reviews of important law that they do sometimes.
 I couldn't resist this case focussing on mens rea (the mental element of criminal offences) in the context of specific and general intent and how these categorizations effect available defences (here self-induced intoxication to an arson charge):